• Home /

 How To Apply For A HELPER Act Mortgage

-The HELPER Act mortgage is a modified FHA mortgage, so home buyers can apply for the HELPER Act mortgage using the standard FHA application.
+The HELPER Act mortgage is a modified FHA loan, so applicants should use the standard FHA application process.

 1. A credit score of 500 or higher